gatsbyjs/gatsby/docs/blog/2020-04-28-Butter-CMS-case-study/index.md

 ---
-title: "Faster, Easier and Also in French: Butter CMS is the power behind Car Loans Canada"
+title: "Faster, Easier and Also in French: CarLoansCanada.com puts ButterCMS + Gatsby under the hood"
 date: 2020-04-28
 excerpt: "CarLoansCanada.com’s growing marketplace team wanted to make their content marketing leaner and meaner.
 They tuned up their performance with a new website built on Gatsby paired with supremely easy content management from headless ButterCMS."
 tags: